CipherOne/swiftprotocol/README.md

 * Vote on the [Salary Multiplier for Identity Providers](#identity-provider-salary).
 * Vote to approve or disapprove [funding proposals](#funding-proposals).

 To perform these abilities, a proposal must be submitted to the blockchain by a Delegated Node.
-All other Delegated Nodes on the network will then vote on the proposal.
+All other Delegated Nodes on the network will then vote on the proposal, each Delagted Node having one vote.
 Any proposal that receives 50% + 1 votes within 24 hours of submission will be executed.

 ## Transaction Capabilities
 This Protocol is built to be a transactional currency.
-This means that exchanging money in the form of UBITs needs to be *at least* as convenient and safe as traditional banking systems.
+This means that exchanging currency in the form of UBITs needs to be *at least* as convenient and safe as traditional banking systems.
 Four main factors have been focused on that will allow transferring UBITs to be as simple as clicking a button or swiping a credit card.

 ### Transactions Per Second
-Due to the controlled nature of the Delegated Node network, nodes can work to forge blocks extremely fast with a targeted time of two seconds per block implementing the Delegated-Proof-of-Identity (DPOI) algorithm and consensus mechanism similar to the Proof of Beleivablity (POB) algorithms used by IOST in the consensus of Delegated Nodes forging blocks<sup>[[2]](#2)</sup>, each Delegated Node having one vote, with only three Delegated Nodes needed to confirm a transation, proving it's possible to scale such a system to ever-ascending transactions per second<sup>[[3]](#3)</sup>.
+Due to the controlled nature of the Delegated Node network, nodes can work to forge blocks extremely fast with a targeted time of two-three seconds per block by implementing the Delegated-Proof-of-Identity (DPOI) algorithm and consensus mechanism similar to the Proof of Beleivablity (POB) algorithms used by IOST in the consensus of Delegated Nodes forging blocks<sup>[[2]](#2)</sup>, each Delegated Node having one vote, needing only the Identity Provider to confirm a transation, proving it's possible to scale such a system to ever-ascending transactions per second<sup>[[3]](#3)</sup>.
 For comparison, Visa is able to scale to 24,000 TPS <sup>[[4]](#4)</sup>.

 ### Low Transaction Fees
 Transactions have no inherent cost, however [Identity Providers](#identity-providers) have the ability to set transaction fees--allowing them to have funds to resolve transaction disputes.
 This Protocol reserves 80% of each block to be used exclusively by Identity Providers.
 The space is further partitioned by Identity Provider--proportional to the number of Citizens each has verified with a minimum of 10 transactions per block.
 It's therefore the responsibility of Identity Providers to ensure that spam transactions are not added to the chain.
 The remaining 20% of each block will be open for transactions with a bidding system--in a similar manner to how Bitcoin functions <sup>[[5]](#5)</sup>.